micro/micro/docs/architecture/README.md

 - Clients - entrypoints for accessing the server and services run by Micro
 - Library - the Go service library used to write Micro services
 - Environment - an instance of the micro service running locally or in a remote environment
-- Namespaces - isolated resources and multi-tenancy as a concept across Micro
+- Namespaces - isolated grouping of resources and multi-tenancy as a concept across Micro